Skip to main content

 Food Allergen Notices

-Restaurants in Illinois are required to display notices informing consumers that information regarding food allergies should be communicated to an employee of the restaurant.
+Restaurants in Illinois are required to display allergen awareness notices.
+These notices should inform consumers how to report information regarding food allergies to employees.
 The employee who receives the information about the food allergy must communicate the information to the restaurant’s person in charge or certified food protection manager.

 Other Allergens in Food Establishments